ETCDEVTeam/janus/README.md

-Janus aims to be a reusable tool for versioning and deploying builds from the CI environment.
+Janus is a reusable tool for versioning and deploying builds to Google Cloud Provider (GCP) Storage from the CI environment.

 ## Install
 > - [ ] TODO: some slick `curl` command to grab the latest os-specific binary from `janus` releases to use in arbitrary CI

-> In the meantime:
+In the meantime:

 ```shell
 $ go get github.com/ethereumproject/janus/...